vitejs/vite/docs/config/index.md

   The transform is performed with esbuild and the value should be a valid [esbuild target option](https://esbuild.github.io/api/#target).
 Custom targets can either be a ES version (e.g. `es2015`), a browser with version (e.g. `chrome58`), or an array of multiple target strings.

   Note the build will fail if the code contains features that cannot be safely transpiled by esbuild.
-See [esbuid docs](https://esbuild.github.io/content-types/#javascript) for more details.
+See [esbuild docs](https://esbuild.github.io/content-types/#javascript) for more details.

 ### build.polyfillDynamicImport